Last Updated on October 1, 2022 by Editorial Team

 The student is then asked to add 10 to the number and say it to the whole class.
 As the sequence continues, each kid keeps adding 10 to the resultant.
 The teacher may draw an open line on the board with each number stops to assist students, in case anyone stucks in between.

 After 10, make it a little harder and ask to add 20 or 30 this time.
-Students will get sense of how pattern of unit place value works with sequence.
-Try jumping the sequence of 2 or 3 as this will make kid to think about his/her in advance instead of relying on the next kid.
+Students will get a sense of how the pattern of unit place value works with the sequence.
+Try jumping the sequence of 2 or 3 as this will make the kid think about his/her in advance instead of relying on the next kid.

 After addition, Go for subtraction sequence.
-Explain them briefly how the events of subtraction turns into addition in negative values.
+Explain to them briefly how the events of subtraction turn into addition to negative values.
 As kids start feeling confident about it.
 Move over to the much harder multiplication and Dividing sequence.